gaultier/blog/index.md

 The content of this blog as well as the code snippets are under the [BSD-3 License](https://en.wikipedia.org/wiki/BSD_licenses) which I also usually use for all my personal projects.
 It's basically free for every use but you have to mention me as the original author.

-## Support

-If you liked an article and you want to support me, and can afford it: [Donate](https://paypal.me/philigaultier?country.x=DE&locale.x=en_US)

 </div>
 </body>